CUBRID/cubrid-manual/en/sql/tuning.rst

 Index Scan in Descending Order
 ------------------------------

-When a query is executed by sorting in descending order as follows, it usually creates a reverse index.
+When a query is executed by sorting in descending order as follows, it usually creates a descending index.
 In this way, you do not have to go through addition procedure.

 .. code-block:: sql